crholliday/iota-prom-exporter/README.md

 ## Latest Changes:

+### March 6, 2018
+* Changed ZM library to a new promise-based library that bubbles up low level errors
+* Minor dashboard changes
+* Fixed some bugs and added some minor error handling enhancements

 ### February 19, 2018
 * Added a "hasValue" label to Confirmation and Confirm Time metrics to enable comparison of transactions with and without value.
 * Updated ZMQ processing to provide more verbose event handling